MoSyncLabs/mobilelua/README.md

 Unless stated otherwise, the MIT license is used for the source code.

-Each source file should contain a license heder.
+Each source file should contain a license header.